Cash in on Work Related Training

-Remember, training must be directly related to the individual’s work: in statutory terms this means tha work-related training tax-exemption can cover:
+Remember, training must be directly related to the individual’s work: in statutory terms this means that work-related training tax-exemption can cover:

-The relief then extends to those skills that will qualify (or better qualify) the employee to perform those duties or a range of associated charitable or voluntary activities.
+The relief provided in this case extends to those skills that will qualify (or better qualify) the employee to perform those duties or a range of associated charitable or voluntary activities.
 Specifically, HMRC acknowledges that:

-The costs of training are even reimbursable!
-For example, even if the invoice is in the name of an employee or office holder, he or she can be reimbursed by the company and the costs remain non-taxable.
-Travel and subsistence costs are also included if directly associated with the training.
+The training cost can also be reimbursed in most of the cases.
+Even if the invoice is in the name of an employee or office holder, the person can get the reimbursement by the company and these costs will not be considered as taxable amount.
+The cost of travel and subsistence can also be included if directly associated with the on-work training.

-A London-based IT consultant has a few French-speaking clients and believes that a course of evening classes in French will enable him to communicate more effectively and do a better job.
-Although this might be true, the IT consultant does not need French in order to carry out his actual job as an IT consultant, therefore, the expense of the course is taxable.
+An IT consultant based out of London has a few French-speaking clients and believes that a course of evening classes in French will enable employees to converse more effectively and drive good results.
+Though in some cases this might be true, yet the IT consultant does not necessarily need to speak French in order to carry out his actual job as an IT consultant, therefore, the expense the training will be considered as taxable amount.

-However, our same IT consultant wants to attend a course at Reading University to expand his programming skills; programming is directly related to his actual employment and job description and, therefore, the course is eligible under work-related training.
-His travel from London to Reading, accommodation and subsistence are also allowable.
+If an IT consultant in London wants to attend a specific programme at Reading University to enrich his coding skills; in this case coding is directly related to the actual job role and, therefore, it will be considered as eligible under work-related training.
+His travel from London to Reading, accommodation and subsistence will also be non-taxable.

-But, Wow!
-What a generous benefit the government is offering, so if you are looking to improve your skills with some work-related training make sure you do it through your company and keep on saving on your taxes.
+Isn’t that a really generous benefit the government is offering indeed, so if you are looking forward to improve your knowledge and enhance your skill-set with some work-related training, it’s better to join it through your company and save more on your taxes.